IBM-Cloud/gp-js-client/README.md

 }, function onFailure(err){console.log('Err:',err);}
 ```

-You can get a list of the available APIs like this:
+The variable `rest_help` has a list of operations.
+It could be printed out with this command:
 `console.dir(gaas.rest_help);`

-More details, TBD.